XenuCode/LOD2/Documentation/README.md

 ### Terrain generation

-Terrain generation is divided into  parts that work together
+Terrain generation is divided into two parts that work together:

 - Main Unity thread
   - Schedules chunks to generate on separate threads